-Consumer confidence and spending are on the rise and the unemployment rate is down which means The Federal Reserve is finally raising interest rates.
-People who locked into a low, fixed rate on a mortgage won’t notice any difference in their payments, but homeowners with adjustable rate mortgages (ARMs) are going to start feeling the pinch which means many people are questioning what to do about paying down their mortgage debt in the face of a rising rate environment.
+Since consumer confidence and spending are on the rise and the unemployment rate is the lowest it has been since 1969, The Federal Reserve is raising interest rates.
+People who locked into a low, fixed rate on a mortgage won’t notice any difference in their payments, but homeowners with adjustable rate mortgages (ARMs) are going to start feeling the pinch, which means many people are questioning what to do about paying down their mortgage debt in the face of a rising rate environment.

 “As a new home owner, I am thrilled to see my money working for me!
 Every month I feel like I am putting a piece of my pay check right in the bank.
 I am excited to be able to pay extra on principal every month so my equity increases quicker than the average payer!
 My new project this spring is to work on the landscaping and beautifying our new home.
 Enjoy the extra pleasures that come with being a new home owner!” says Ashlei Randolph, Branch Manager, Contemporary Staffing Solutions.